rivasmig/Bend_C_Game/README.md

    - Provide comprehensive documentation for the project.
    - Implement unit and integration tests to ensure reliability.

-## Contributing

-Contributions are welcome!
-Please open an issue or submit a pull request with your improvements or bug fixes.

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.